Credit Reports and Scores

 Not all creditors report data to credit reporting agencies.
 Additionally, in some cases, only negative information is reported in a credit file—such as an unpaid phone bill—while positive information is not included.
 As a result, not all relevant credit information may be included in the reports.

-During declared emergencies, such as natural disasters or pandemics, consumers may be unable to make payments to creditors through no fault of their own.
+Credit scores during declared emergencies: During public-health emergencies, natural disasters, and other declared emergencies, consumers may be unable to make payments to creditors through no fault of their own.
 They may also seek accommodations with creditors.
 However, credit reporting agencies do not always take these external factors into account.
 As a result, consumers may find that an emergency harmed their credit, making it more difficult for them to recover financially.
 Providing them with access to more frequent free credit reports could help them improve their credit, for example, by allowing them to challenge a negative item.

 Allowing credit bureaus to collect and analyze new types of data, such as rent and utility payments, could enable more Americans to have a credit file and a credit score.
 However, automatically providing this data to the nationwide credit bureaus would take away consumer control over that information.
 In addition, some people who already have a good credit score might see theirs go down.
 As such, it is important to incorporate consumer protections if alternative types of data can be used, such as requiring meaningful affirmative consent from consumers to collect, analyze, and report alternative data.